Warning! Your browser is extremely outdated and not web standards compliant.

 • Minimum cumulative High School grade point average (GPA) of 2.5 or above on a 4.0 scale

-• Completion of Math requirement, Anatomy, and Physiology 1 with a C or better
+• Completion of Math requirement & Anatomy and Physiology I with a C or better

 High School Requirements